 The Rockefeller University Group Health Care Expense Plan

 The Rockefeller Plan is administered by a Third Part Administrator (TPA) The Plan consists of an in-network option and an out-of-network option.
 The in-network option allows you to pay a small copay for services provided by a participating provider.
 No referrals are needed.
 For out-of-network services, once you satisfy your annual deductible, the TPA reimburses covered expenses at 80% of reasonable and customary charges up to the Plan maximums.
 Claim forms must be submitted.
-Emergency room visits and the first 120 days in the hospital are covered at 100% of reasonable and customary charges.

 Oxford Freedom Plan